connar/connar.github.io/content/posts/bypassingspeakeasy.md

 Let's now move into the bypasses.

 ## Technique 1: Unsupported APIs
-The first way to defeat SpeakEasy is to find try and locate WINAPI's that are not yet implemented.
+The first way to defeat SpeakEasy is to find try and locate WINAPIs that are not yet implemented.
 As it was mentioned previously, because SpeakEasy is not a full OS, every single Windows API must be manually implemented in Python.
-If the malware calls an api that isn't implemented, SpeakEasy doesn't know how to handle the stack or return values, which causes it to crash.
+If the malware calls an API that isn't implemented, SpeakEasy doesn't know how to handle the stack or return values, which causes it to crash.

-### Finding unsupported WINAPI's
+### Finding unsupported WINAPIs
 I wrote a Python script to automate the discovery of this limitation.
 It crawls the SpeakEasy `usermode` source code for `@apihook` decorators (used to declare a windows API function) and compares that list against the actual Export Address Table (EAT) of real Windows DLLs:
 ```py
 import os